Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 Mr Murdaugh allegedly bought the entire property for just $5, FITS News reported – a move sometimes used so the seller can avoid paying capital gains taxes.

-Moselle was just one of several homes that the high-powered attorney – and alleged finanical fraudster – owned.
+Moselle was just one of several homes that the high-powered attorney – and alleged financial fraudster – owned.

 The family also had a home in Hampton, South Carolina, as well as a beach home in Edisto Beach.